mbickel/DenseInferenceWrapper/readme.md

 #### Requirements

 ```
-make, g++, boost-python, cmake, python 2 (python 3 has been tested with compliation fail), MSVC2015 (for windows)
+make, g++, boost-python, cmake, python 2 (python 3 has been tested with compilation fail), MSVC2015 (for windows)
 ```

 #### Requirements Python